 Amazon just dropped a ton of early Memorial Day deals, including a Lenovo laptop for nearly 60% off

-Memorial Day is a little over a week away, but ... good news!
-There are some early deals you'll want to jump on now — including the massive Amazon sale this weekend.
-Plenty of sales abound on just about everything you need to crush it this summer, including patio furniture, warm-weather wardrobe essentials and maybe even some new tech for you and the fam.
-Since (pre-) summer is all about chillaxing, we've gone ahead and picked out some of the best deals for you.
-So, go to it, early birds — a bounty of must-have, um, worms awaits.
+Memorial Day is a little over a week away, but the sales have arrived early!
+There are already tons of early deals you'll want to jump on now — including the ones from the massive Amazon sale this weekend.
+Deep discounts abound in just about every category so you can get everything you need to crush this summer — that includes warm-weather wardrobe essentials, patio furniture and even some new gadgets you might want to grab for you and the fam.
+Since summer is all about chillaxing, we've gone ahead and picked out some of the best early Memorial Day deals from Amazon for you.
+So, get to it, bargain hunters — a bounty of must-have summer essentials awaits.

 Whall Handheld Vacuum$40 $200Save $160 with coupon